Labdabeta/bitmartyr/README.md

 health of 1.
 One enemy directly LEFT from you, with 4 health.
 An enemy LEFT and DOWN from you with 3 health.
 Yourself, in the center, with 3 health.

-Before the relative surroundings have been transmitted, you will receive three more integers.
-The first is a random number, the second is the maximum value said random number could take, the third is the current turn number.

 After the fact your executable may indicate what it wants the unit to do in two ways.
 It may either produce the desired direction on standard output using any of the [output formats](#output-formats).
 Otherwise it may choose to return a system status code as